+Backup S sungo

-Backup Settings Save a copy of current settings Back Up Restore saved settings from a disk Browse...
+Save a copy of current settings

+Back Up

+Restore save ed settings from a disk

+Browse

 Restore

-2. Click BackUp.
+2. Click Back Up.

 If you did not set up your browser to save downloaded files automatically, indicate where you want to save the file and click Save.